LMIA: How to Get a Labour Market Impact Assessment

-The transition plans are designed to ensure that employers seeking foreign workers are fulfilling the purpose of the program.
-This entails that they are using the program as a last and limited resort to address immediate labour needs on a temporary basis when qualified Canadians are not available, ensuring that Canadians are given the first chance at available jobs.
+The transition plans are designed to ensure that employers seeking foreign workers are fulfilling the purpose of the Temporary Foreign Worker Program (TFWP).
+This entails that they are using the TFWP as a last and limited resort to address immediate labour needs on a temporary basis when qualified Canadians are not available, ensuring that Canadians are given the first chance at available jobs.

 Median Hourly Wages by Province/Territory

-Employers seeking to hire low-wage workers do not need to submit transition plans with their Labour Market Impact Assessment (LMIA).
+Employers seeking to hire low-wage workers do not need to submit transition plans with their Labour Market Impact Assessment (LMIA) application.
 They must, however, follow a different set of guidelines.